Best Online Master’s Programs in Data Science for 2024

 Learn what you need to know about finding, qualifying for, and paying for the nation’s best online data science master’s degree programs.

 Food suppliers analyze data to reduce waste.
 Companies like Amazon rely on it to identify spending habits.
 Scientists use data to track the spread of diseases such as COVID-19 and the Ebola virus.
 In other words, data science is an important and in-demand field.
-Glassdoor has named data scientist one of the best jobs in the country since 2016.
+And with a 35% projected growth rate through 2032 — nearly seven times the average for most occupations — earning an online master’s in data science will set you up for a solid, high-paying career.

 2024’s Top Online Data Science Master’s Programs